Customer Services

 ~ a relevant diagnostic report confirming a learning disability produced by an educational psychologist or other appropriately qualified and competent person.

-• The evidence must be held by the centre and made available to the Graded Qualifications Alliance on request.
+• The evidence must be held by the centre and made available to GQAL on request.

 Evidence Requirements

-Historical evidence of the candidate's needs and an indication of how these needs have been met during the Programme of Study must be provided to the Awarding Organisation.
-Centres will be expected to establish that the candidate's needs have been recognised over the duration of the Programme of Study and that the adjustments requested for the examination reflect past and present requirements.
+Historical evidence of the candidate's needs and an indication of how these needs have been met during the programme of study must be provided to GQAL.
+Centres will be expected to establish that the candidate's needs have been recognised over the duration of the teaching of the programme of study and that the adjustments requested for the examination reflect past and present requirements.

-In the case of learning difficulties, evidence of need should be confirmed by a history of provision during the Programme of Study within the school/college, supported by current medical/psychological evidence from a competent person to support the application.
-(A competent person is defined as a Medical Doctor, Chartered Psychologist or a Full/Affiliated Member of the Association of Educational Psychologists or person of similar professional and relevant standing.)
+In the case of learning difficulties, evidence of need should be confirmed by a history of provision during the teaching of the programme of study within the centre, supported by current medical/psychological evidence from a competent person to support the application.
+(A competent person is defined as a Medical Doctor, Chartered Psychologist or a full/affiliated Member of the Association of Educational Psychologists or person of similar professional and relevant standing.)

 Submitting Applications